The best flexible pricing strategies for SaaS businesses

 As for cons, penetration pricing is not a wise long-term SaaS pricing strategy.
 It’s simply unsustainable.
 You’ll need to use it for only a set period, then find another long-term strategy to maintain your gains.

-On the customer side, those who subscribed at a low price may abandon the service once you raise prices.
+On the customer side, those who subscribed at a low price may abandon the service if prices are raised.
 And if you offer very low-priced subscriptions for too long, you could undermine your own product’s value.

 Penetration SaaS pricing examples